School of Pharmacy and Biomedical Sciences

 - Personal tutor for MPharm tutees level 4 to level 7

-Marisa has a broad research interest which includes:
+I have a broad research interest which includes:

 - Clinical Pharmaceutics: a strong collaboration has been established with Southampton University Hospital NHS Foundation Trust (UHS) and more specifically Southampton Pharmacy Research Centre (SPRC).